compsecmonkey/Reading-List/README.md

 # Currently On Deck

-* My Inventions: The Autobiography of Nikola Tesla ➖ Nikola Tesla
 * Shadow Fall (Star Wars): An Alphabet Squadron Novel ➖ Alexander Freed

 # Table of Contents